XAMLZealot1/Sharp.Ws.Xmpp/Readme.md

 ### Introduction

-This repository contains an easy-to-use and well-documented .NET assembly for communicating with an XMPP server.
+This repository contains an easy-to-use and well-documented .NET assembly for communicating with an XMPP server using Web Socket.
 It supports basic Instant Messaging and Presence funtionality as well as a variety of XMPP extensions.
+Tcp stream is no more supported in this project.

 ### Supported XMPP Features